-- the roles in Educator Portal that are automatically enrolled for the required training - the courses that are offered (New Test Administrator Required Training, Returning Test Administrator Required Training, or both) - the course format to be used (self-directed, facilitated, or both)
+- the roles in Educator Portal that are automatically enrolled for the required training - the courses that are offered (new Test Administrator Required Training, returning Test Administrator Required Training, or both) - the course format to be used (self-directed, facilitated, or both)

-After a test administrator signs into Educator Portal, they access the Required Test Administrator Training on the home screen in Educator Portal by selecting the Training tab.
+After a test administrator signs into Educator Portal, they access the Required Test Administrator Training by selecting the Training tab on the home screen in Educator Portal.
 Separate login credentials are not needed to access training.

-The course content is consistent across the consortium states.
+The course content is consistent across the DLM states.
 In all states, educators assigned the Educator Portal role of Teacher are automatically enrolled in required training.

-Test administrators who will be administering the DLM alternate assessments for the first time are enrolled in the New Required Test Administrator Training course.
-Test administrators who administered the assessments in the immediately preceding year are typically enrolled in the Returning Required Test Administrator Training course.
+Test administrators who will be administering the DLM alternate assessments for the first time are enrolled in the new Required Test Administrator Training course.
+Test administrators who administered the assessments in the immediately preceding year are typically enrolled in the returning Required Test Administrator Training course.
 A returning test administrator is identified from Educator Portal records.
 Sometimes due to state policy, a returning test administrator is required to take the course for new test administrators.

-HINT: Go to the Guide to DLM Required Test Administrator Training located on the DLM website for complete information.
+HINT: Go to the Guide to DLM Required Test Administrator Training for Year-End Model States located on the DLM website for complete information.

 The training for new test administrators consists of four modules that must be completed in order.
 Only the first module in the course is initially available.
 Each module ends with a post-test, which must be passed with a score of 80% or higher before the next module becomes available.
-If a post-test is not passed, test administrators may repeat the module and its post-test as many times as needed until a score of 80% or higher is achieved for the module.
+If a post-test is not passed, test administrators must repeat the module and its post-test as many times as needed until a score of 80% or higher is achieved for the module.

 If a test administrator is unable to complete all four modules in one sitting, after completing a module, they can sign out.
-Then when ready to begin again, they sign back into Educator Portal, select the button for Required Test Administrator Training, and begin the next available module.
-When all modules are successfully completed, participants receive a certificate of completion, which they are strongly advised to download, print, and save.
+Then when ready to begin again, they sign back in to Educator Portal, select the Training tab, select the course name, and begin the next available module.

+When all modules are successfully completed, participants receive a certificate of completion, which they must select.
+They are strongly advised to download, print, and save it.

-The four required modules in the New Required Test Administrator Training course are as follows:
+The four required modules in the new Required Test Administrator Training course are as follows:

-1. Overview of the Dynamic Learning Maps Alternate Assessment
+- 1) Overview of the Dynamic Learning Maps Alternate Assessment

-- 2. Understanding and Delivering Testlets
+- 2) Understanding and Delivering Testlets

-- 3. Test Administration and Scoring
+- 3) Test Administration and Scoring

-- 4. Becoming Familiar with DLM Resources
+- 4) Preparing to Administer the Assessment

-The Returning Required Test Administrator Training course consists of only one module, which takes approximately one hour.
+The returning Required Test Administrator Training course consists of only one module, which takes approximately one hour and is only available in the self-directed format.
 This module is a review of the four modules in the course for new test administrators.
 The returning course ends with a post-test.
 The post-test must be passed with a score of 80% or higher on the first attempt.
 If unsuccessful, additional training on the applicable section(s) will be required.
 The additional training may take 30 minutes or up to 2.5 hours, depending on the section(s) that must be repeated.
-When this module is successfully completed, participants also receive a certificate of completion, which they are strongly advised to download, print, and save.
+When this module is successfully completed, participants receive a certificate of completion, which they must select.
+They are strongly advised to download, print, and save it.

-The New Required Test Administrator Training is available in a self-directed format, a facilitated format, or both formats, depending on the state administrator's decision.
-All post-tests must be completed, even if required training is delivered in the facilitated format.
-Sign into Educator Portal, select the tab for Required Test Administrator Training, and take each post-test.
+New Required Test Administrator Training is available in a self-directed format, a facilitated format, or both formats, depending on the state administrator's decision.
+All post-tests must be completed, even if the required training is delivered in the facilitated format.
+Sign in to Educator Portal, select the tab for Required Test Administrator Training, and take each post-test.